sristanka/Face-Detector/README.md

 Author

-Phoenixeee – 2nd-year Biotechnology BTech student exploring coding, AI, and computer vision.
+SRISTANKA ADHIKARY – 2nd-year Biotechnology BTech student exploring coding, AI, and computer vision.

 License

 This project is licensed under the MIT License – see the LICENSE file for details.